Artemis: Structured Visual Reasoning for Perception Policy Learning: Experiments

+In this subsection, we present the main experimental results and analysis; additional results, in-depth analyses, and visualizations are provided in \textbf{Appendix~\ref{sec:supp_exp} and ~\ref{sec:qualitative_results}}.

+\textbf{Results of Visual Grounding.} Table~\ref{tab:refcoco_and_general} reports top-1 accuracy under different IoU thresholds on RefCOCO/+/g.
+Compared with the base Qwen2.5-VL-3B, \mymethod\ consistently improves performance across all splits, highlighting enhanced perception.
 Compared to RL-based MLLMs, including VLM-R1, which performs reasoning in task-specific models over linguistic reasoning, as well as Perception-R1 and Vision-R1, which are also task-specific but skip reasoning by directly supervising final answers, our structured visual reasoning within a unified model yields larger gains across all splits, especially at higher IoU thresholds.
 For instance, on RefCOCO testB, \mymethod\ improves over VLM-R1 by 1.1 at IoU@50, over Vision-R1 by 3.9 at IoU@75, and over Perception-R1 by 4.6 at IoU@95, demonstrating that \mymethod\ produces highly accurate bounding boxes.

-\textbf{Results of Object Detection.} We report object detection results on COCO2017 val (Table~\ref{tab:detection}).
+\textbf{Results of Object Detection.} We report object detection results on COCO2017 val, as shown in Table~\ref{tab:detection}.
 Object detection remains one of the most demanding tasks in visual perception due to its requirement for accurate localization and comprehensive scene understanding.
+The evaluation follows prior MLLM-based detection methods (e.g., the Griffon series and Perception-R1~\cite{griffon-13b, vision-r1, perception-r1}), where each predicted box is assigned a default confidence score of 1 and unparsable predictions are discarded.
+This default is used because MLLM-based models do not produce confidence scores, ensuring fair comparison with previous work.
 Compared with the Qwen2.5-VL-3B baseline, \mymethod\ achieves a substantial improvement across all metrics (e.g. mAP 31.0 vs.\ 15.4 and $\text{AP}{_{50}}$ 48.0 vs.\ 22.5), representing a qualitative leap in perception capability.
 Compared with other RL-based methods, \mymethod\ demonstrates stronger overall scene perception and more complete detection, achieving higher $\text{AP}{_{50}}$ and AR${_{100}}$ (48.0 and 46.6) than Perception-R1 (46.7 and 41.2).
-To the best of our knowledge, \mymethod\ is the only RL-based model besides Perception-R1 that surpasses an mAP of 30 within the 3B scale, while showing notable advantages in both $\text{AP}{_{50}}$ and AR${_{100}}$.
+Besides, Perception-R1 is optimized more specifically for COCO detection, whereas Artemis aims at a unified policy and obtains stronger transfer across grounding, counting, and diagram perception.
+To the best of our knowledge, \mymethod\ is the only unified RL-based model that surpasses an mAP of 30 within the 3B scale, while showing notable advantages in both $\text{AP}{_{50}}$ and AR${_{100}}$.